Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Experimental Evaluation

-We evaluate whether the subpopulations discovered by LFA correspond to groups with higher error rates, and whether these trends are consistent with groups defined using explicit attribute annotations.
-We use the RFW database given that was specifically designed to measure bias (race bias).
+We evaluate whether the subpopulations discovered by LatentAlign correspond to groups with higher error rates, and whether these trends are consistent with groups defined using explicit attribute annotations.
+We use the RFW database given that it was specifically designed to measure bias (race bias).

-Figure \ref{fig:example-images} displays example faces for different groups (R: random sample, A: Caucasian blonde females, B: young Indian women, C: Indian males with turbans, D: Chinese men with mustaches in black-and-white photographs).
-These exemplars illustrate the semantic coherence discovered by our method.

-Figure \ref{fig:distributions} shows the distribution of cosine-similarity scores for genuine and imposter pairs within each group for the Arcface model.
-Genuine pairs are pairs of images belonging to the same person and imposter pairs are formed by pairing images from different identities.
-Similarity scores are computed using the cosine similarity of the corresponding face embeddings.
-Higher similarity values correspond to genuine pairs (right distribution of each group), while lower values correspond to imposters (left distribution).

-Error rates are computed from the impostor and genuine comparisons: EER (Equal Error Rate), FNMR (False Non-Match Rate), and FMR (False Match Rate).
-The FNMR comes from the genuine distribution, which is similar across groups, but the impostor distribution varies greatly, so we focus on the FMR.
-Figure~\ref{fig:FMRcurve} shows FMR curves for the different groups evaluating the ArcFace model.
-The FMR curves show a clear disparity across groups, which is the sign of bias in biometric systems.
-The rest of the models (CosFace, ElasticFace, and PartialFC) have a similar score distributions and thus similar error rate curves (details are provided in Appendix \ref{Appendix: Evaluation}).

-Table~\ref{tab:FMRfixed} reports false match rates (FMR) at a fixed threshold ($t=0.2$) for the LFA-discovered groups (A–D), compared against groups defined using explicit attribute annotations.
-Across all four backbones, LFA groups exhibit markedly higher FMR than a random subset, in some cases exceeding the baseline by more than 50$\times$.
-Interestingly, although the exact groups of LFA groups do not fully align with those formed via attribute annotations, due to limitations in VLM attribute coverage (e.g., no attribute for black-and-white photos), the trends remain consistent: our method tends to uncover even more homogeneous groups, always resulting in higher FMR. (see Appendix~\ref{Appendix: Evaluation} for full bias evaluation metrics and confidence intervals.)
+Table~\ref{tab:FMRfixed} reports FMR (False Match Rate) at a fixed global threshold where FMR = $10^{-3}$, to compare groups discovered by LatentAlign against groups defined using explicit attribute annotations.
+Across all four backbones, LatentAlign routinely isolates subgroups exhibiting 1.4x to 4x higher FMR than those formed using predefined annotations.
+Precisely because the exact groups do not fully align, due to limitations in attribute coverage (e.g., no attribute for black-and-white photos), our method tends to uncover even more homogeneous groups, always resulting in higher FMR.
+Please refer to the Appendix \ref{Appendix: Evaluation} for the complete bias evaluation metrics and corresponding confidence intervals.